Sit-ups just in time for this summer, this time covering training and supplementation

 It starts for 10-15 minutes in the post-workout and increases to a maximum of 25-30 minutes in a final stage.

-As for fasting cardio, it is a controversial thing, but it is widely advocated by fitness and bodybuilding athletes because … it works.
+As for fasted cardio, it's controversial, but it's widely defended by fitness and bodybuilding athletes because it works.

 Again, it is important to note that it is low intensity exercise and not crazy sprints.

 The low-speed exercise bike is a great example, or even riding at a steady pace.